calvear93/react-spa-routerizer/README.md

 ## License 📄

-This project is licensed under the GPL License - see [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) file for details.

 ---